 Another Wonder Woman who never made it onto the air was Adrianne Palicki, whose suit looked like it was made of blinding metallic spandex that wouldn't allow a human being to breathe for more than half a second.
 It was trying too hard to be the vintage Wonder Suit it wasn't.
 Somehow, the show ended up with a huge underground fandom.

-DC reimagined Diana again after that epic fail, giving her a Wonder Suit variant that held on to classic elements like the star motifs and the W-eagle while rearranging them slightly, such as placing a star on either hip of her briefs and adding a W choker to match her bodice.
+DC reimagined Diana again with it's New 52 reboot, giving her a Wonder Suit variant that held on to classic elements like the star motifs and the W-eagle while rearranging them slightly, such as placing a star on either hip of her briefs and adding a W choker to match her bodice.
 There was no discrepancy about whether the tiara was pointing upward or downward because Cliff Chiang gave it two points and ended any potential for artistic controversy right there.

-She was revamped again for the New 52 (topmost image) when sales started going to Hades.
+She was revamped again a few years later.
 Gold accents changed to silver, with a slimmer tiara and armband, and her sword mysteriously had no scabbard.
 Her top was so perilously low-cut it must have only stayed in place by magic.
+This outfit was only used occasionally.